-Mark schemes for questions out of 25 will aim to ensure that the following qualitative criteria hold:
+Questions on all papers will be marked out of 25.
+Mark schemes will aim to ensure that the following qualitative criteria hold:

-20-25 marks: a completely or almost completely correct answer, showing very good understanding of the concepts and skill in carrying through the arguments and/or calculations; minor slips or omissions only.
+20-25 marks: a completely or almost completely correct answer, showing excellent understanding of the concepts and skill in carrying through the arguments and/or calculations; minor slips or omissions only.

 13-19 marks: a good though not complete answer, showing understanding of the concepts and competence in handling the arguments and/or calculations.
-In this range, an answer might consist of a very good answer to a substantial part of the question, or a good answer to the whole question which nevertheless shows some flaws in calculation or in understanding or in both.
+Such an answer might consist of an excellent answer to a substantial part of the question, or a good answer to the whole question which nevertheless shows some flaws in calculation or in understanding or in both.